 David Day was born and raised in Victoria, British Columbia.
 He is a poet and author who has published over 40 books of poetry, ecology, history, fantasy, mythology and fiction.
-David Day’s books – for both adults and children – have sold over 4 million copies worldwide and were translated into twenty languages.
+David Day’s books – for both adults and children – have sold over three million copies worldwide and were translated into twenty languages.

 After high school, Day divided the next decade between work in logging camps and study at universities.
 His first book of poems, The Cowichan (based on his timber camp journals) was published in 1975, and he graduated from the Department of Creative Writing at the University of Victoria the following year.

 He was writer in residence at the Aegean School of Fine Arts in Paros, Greece, and worked for the Canadian Publishers McClelland Stewart in Toronto.
 He has subsequently travelled extensively, and lived in England, Greece, Spain and Canada.
 He currently lives in Toronto, Canada.

 In 1978, he published A Tolkien Bestiary, the first of his six best selling books on the works of J R R Tolkien.
 In 1981, his Doomsday Book of Animals was a ‘Book of the Year’ selection